BYD Shark 6 plug-in hybrid pickup truck, Canadian preview covering specs, towing, PHEV range, and release window

 We may earn a commission at no extra cost to you.

-If BYD delivers on the price and the build quality matches what they've shown in other markets, the Shark 6 will force Ford, GM, and Ram to rethink their pricing strategies.
-A sub-$50,000 full-size pickup with 100 km of electric range and 800+ km total range is the kind of product that changes markets.
-Whether it changes the Canadian truck market depends on whether buyers can get past the badge on the tailgate.
+If BYD delivers on capability, and the Australian-market data says they have, the Shark 6 will force Ford, GM, and Ram to rethink their pricing strategies.
+A full-size pickup with 100 km of electric range and 800+ km total range is the kind of product that changes markets.
+Whether it changes the Canadian truck market depends on whether buyers can get past the badge on the tailgate, and whether the dealer network catches up to the product.

 Frequently Asked Questions